darrylhill23/GitHub-Tutorial/Tutorial.md

 Add your new key to the SSH-agent

 ```
-ssh-add ~/.ssh/id_rsa
+ssh-add ~/.ssh/id_ed25519
 ```

 ### Link SSH Key to Github account

-After you have created this SSH key type the following command and copy the output
+After you have created this SSH key, type the following command and copy the output

 ```
-cat ~/.ssh/id_rsa.pub
+cat ~/.ssh/id_ed25519.pub
 ```

 Then open a browser and sign into <href>https://github.com/</href>